trived76/ECE-1512-Course-Project/README.md

 # MIE-1512-Course-Project
-This repo is for Digital Image Processing Course project (Team work
+This repo is for Digital Image Processing Course project (Team work).